-Waihi trigger level: 4 g/m2/month, averaged over one month.
+Waihi trigger level: 4 g/m/month, averaged over one month.

-The MfE GPG recommends a trigger level of 4 $g/m^2/30$ days (above background concentration).
+The MfE GPG recommends a trigger level of 4 g/m/30 days (above background concentration).
 OGNZL has been conservatively recognising the MfE GPG level and not factoring in background levels, with the logic that it is better to be pro-active and keep levels low rather than to debate how much we are allowed to increase existing levels.
 No changes to the trigger level for DP are proposed.

-The current trigger level has only been exceeded once in the last 20 years, with a level of 4.7 g/m2/month.
 When a trigger level is exceeded, OGNZL will investigate and report on the reason for the result and, where appropriate, identify corrective actions to prevent a recurrence.
 Internally and informally, even unusual results are investigated to determine if there is any impending issue rising.